Telehealth available at all locations

 Cancer Treatment located in West Houston, Clear Lake, Spring, and Katy, TX

 Few headaches are symptoms of brain cancer, but when they are, it’s reassuring to know you’re under the care of an exceptional neurosurgical team.
-At Houston Cancer Institute, PA, which has three locations in Houston and another in Katy, Texas, you have that reassurance, and you can feel confident that the team members work with other specialists who are also the best in their field to achieve a positive outcome for you.
+At Houston Cancer Institute, PA, which has three locations in Houston, Texas, you have that reassurance, and you can feel confident that the team members work with other specialists who are also the best in their field to achieve a positive outcome for you.
 If you’re concerned about any neurological symptoms you're experiencing, call the nearest office or book a consultation online today.

 Brain Cancer Q&A